-24. May a salad bar with fruits and vegetables that is offered as part of the reimbursable meal be located after the point of service (POS)?
+24. May a salad bar with fruits and vegetables offered as part of the reimbursable meal be located after the point of service (POS)?

 As stated in the memorandum on salad bars (SP 31-2013), the POS should be stationed after the salad bar.
 If a school is not able to position the salad bar in a location prior to the POS, State agencies may authorize alternatives to the POS lunch counts, such as stationing staff at the end of the salad bar to ensure each student leaves with a reimbursable meal.
 If the fruits and vegetables are located in an approved location beyond the POS, there must be a system in place to ensure that each reimbursable meal selected by the student includes a fruit or a vegetable, and that the total of any fruit or vegetable item selected under OVS equals at least 1/2 cup.
-Unmonitored salad bars after the POS are considered extra foods that do not contribute toward the reimbursable meal.
+Unmonitored salad bars after the POS are considered extra foods that do not contribute toward the reimbursable meal and need to be considered with regard to the weekly dietary specifications.